 Thank you to Jackie for having me here today on Vegan Yack Attack!
 I have been following Jackie’s gorgeous blog for a long time now, salivating over every variation of mac and cheese just like everyone else.
 (Deep dish mac and cheese pizza?
 Oh, yes!)
 I also had the pleasure of meeting the hilarious Jackie in person last year at Vida Vegan Con in Portland.
 Then last week while I was in Los Angeles on vacation, we caught up again over vegan sausages and buffalo fries at Tony’s Darts Away.

 Man, you’ve got to love travel.
 Seeing friends, thawing from the Polar Vortex, and scoping out vegan options at restaurants… It’s the best!
 Plus, it seems like wherever I go, I get ideas for new things I want to make at home.
-Once I’m back in the kitchen, I like to put my own spin on something delicious that I ate while I was away.
+Once I’m back in the kitchen, I put my own spin on something delicious I ate while I was away.

 This time of year while it’s still crazy cold in much of the world, people want entrees that will keep them warm and fill them up, but also fit the guidelines of all those newly formed resolutions.